JedeBrahma/backend-assessment/README.md

 ## My deployed API URL is:
 (Paste your render URL here)

+## Getting started

+1. **Fork** this repo.
+1. Clone your fork to your computer.
+1. Install dependencies: `npm install`
+1. Start the server: `npm start`

 ## Overview
-In this challenge, you will take an Express API that serves hard-coded data from a JSON file and:
+In this challenge, you will use the Express API in this repo, which serves hard-coded data from a JSON file, and:

 1. deploy this API to render
 1. create a database for the API on ElephantSQL